 A Sears and Cronin recipe that works.
 You can make this quickly and for little cost.
 You can also buy the dry mix.

-As mentioned, an iron additive will help plants stay healthy and colourful.
-The lighting and CO2 are factors in determining quantities of fertilizer needed.
+As mentioned, an iron additive will help plants stay healthy and colorful.
+The lighting and CO2 are factors in determining the quantities of fertilizer needed.

 Aquascaping Ornaments Selection

 Ornaments are the wood and rocks in your aquascape.
 Many hobbyists consider the ornaments to be the heart of the aquascape.